mlapps/lightning-getting-started-docs/README.md

 When we `$enter()` the `End.Winner` state we

 1. Check if the winner is `X` so we increase to the player score
-2. else we increase the computer score
+2. If not, we increase the computer score
 3. Next we do a big [patch](https://webplatformforembedded.github.io/Lightning/docs/renderEngine/patching#__docusaurus) of the template in which we hide the Game field, updated the text of the scoreboard, update the `Notification` text and show the `Notification` Component